saifkhan5566/DP-203-Data-Engineer/Instructions/Labs/LAB_07_integrate_data_from_notebooks.md

 >           - **File path**: wwi-02/online-user-profiles-02
 >           - **Import schema**: From connection/store

+### Setup warnings that you can safely ignore:
+   1. The following error may also occur and can safely be ignored: >       *07-create-wwi-perf-sale-heap with label CTAS : Sale_Heap.
+Cannot index into a null array.*
 ## Exercise 1 - Create mapping data flow and pipeline

 In this exercise, you create a mapping data flow that copies user profile data to the data lake, then create a pipeline that orchestrates executing the data flow, and later on, the Spark notebook you create later in this lab.